freeCodeCamp/freeCodeCamp/curriculum/challenges/english/07-scientific-computing-with-python/scientific-computing-with-python-projects/arithmetic-formatter.md

 - Situations that will return an error:
   - If there are **too many problems** supplied to the function.
 The limit is **five**, anything more will return:
-    `Error: Too many problems.`
+    `'Error: Too many problems.'`
   - The appropriate operators the function will accept are **addition** and **subtraction**.
 Multiplication and division will return an error.
 Other operators not mentioned in this bullet point will not need to be tested.
 The error returned will be:
-    `Error: Operator must be '+' or '-'.`
+    `"Error: Operator must be '+' or '-'."`
   - Each number (operand) should only contain digits.
 Otherwise, the function will return:
-    `Error: Numbers must only contain digits.`
+    `'Error: Numbers must only contain digits.'`
   - Each operand (aka number on each side of the operator) has a max of four digits in width.
 Otherwise, the error string returned will be:
-    `Error: Numbers cannot be more than four digits.`
+    `'Error: Numbers cannot be more than four digits.'`
 - If the user supplied the correct format of problems, the conversion you return will follow these rules:
   - There should be a single space between the operator and the longest of the two operands, the operator will be on the same line as the second operand, both operands will be in the same order as provided (the first will be the top one and the second will be the bottom).
   - Numbers should be right-aligned.